jonpena/Cirobb/README.md

 I recommend you use better box2d which in my opinion I think it's the best 2d open source physics engine that exists.

+<h3> Images </h3>

 If you want to better understand how the Physics Engine I recommend you learn a lot about linear Algebra, Numerical Analysis, Calculus and Classical Physics.
 And I Also recommend you these slides and books:

-<b> Erin Catto </b> for his incredible slides and knowledges about Physics Game:
+- <b> Erin Catto </b> for his incredible slides and knowledges about Physics Game:

-	- Iterative Dynamics with Temporal Coherence.
+	* Iterative Dynamics with Temporal Coherence.

- 	- Modeling and Solving Constraints.
+ 	* Modeling and Solving Constraints.

 	* Soft Constraints.